-ACTOR: ... of the response that will give you two points in terms of its abstraction
+[ACTOR: ... about the nature of the response that will give you two points in terms of its abstraction.]

-PAT: He said the WISC arbitrarily favors abstract sounding answers like salt is a compound.
-And he is asked why is that any more intelligent then saying salt is from the ocean.
+PAT: He said the WISC arbitrarily favors abstract-sounding answers, like salt is a compound.
+And he is asked why is that any more intelligent than saying salt is from the ocean?

-PAT: And his point was thinking abstractly in this way is as acquired as knowing who wrote Shakespeare.
-Now the state argued there are big parts of the test that do measure things that feel way more like pure thinking abilities.
+PAT: And his point was, thinking abstractly in this way is as acquired as knowing who wrote Shakespeare.
+Now, the state argued there are big parts of the test that do measure things that feel way more like pure thinking abilities.
 There's a memory test where a kid just has to read back a string of numbers.
-There are a couple of pattern recognition test that just involve looking at shapes.
+There are a couple of pattern recognition tests that just involve looking at shapes.
 There’s a picture completion test where a kid just has to point out what’s missing from a drawing.
-But for every part of the test like that there’s another part that feels way squishier.
-And the part of the test where you see racial bias most blatantly is this one called…
+But for every part of the test like that, there’s another part that feels way squishier.
+And the part of the test where you see racial bias most blatantly is this one called ...

 PAT: This is Brandon Gamble again.

 PAT: The kid is given a hypothetical social situation and asked how they should respond.
-Like, what should you do if you cut your finger, or why are criminals locked up, or why is it generally better to give money to a charity than someone begging on the street, or why should a promise be kept?
-And Brandon says like a lot of parts of the test, these questions don’t have a single right answer.
-Which means they can be biased towards people who answer the question in the way that the people who made the test think it should be answered.
+Like, what should you do if you cut your finger?
+Or why are criminals locked up?
+Or why is it generally better to give money to a charity than someone begging on the street?
+Or why should a promise be kept?
+And Brandon says like a lot of parts of this test, these questions don’t have a single right answer, which means they can be biased towards people who answer the question in the way the people who made the test think it should be answered.
 Which is a big problem if you don’t think the way the people who made the tests think.
 Brandon told us about one of these questions that he ran into when he started working as a school psychologist.

 PAT: Like, sitting on a shelf in a store.

-BRANDON: What would you do with it?
-Would you give it back to them, you know try to search them out and find out how to give it back to them?
+BRANDON GAMBEL: What would you do with it?
+Would you give it back to them?
+You know, try to search them out and find out how to give it back to them?
 Or would you leave it alone?
 Or keep that money?

 PAT: The correct answer is find the store manager and give them the wallet.
 But Brandon told me he would not have answered it that way.

-BRANDON: And I have no idea what's going on, but my mother does.
-My mother is like, you’re not strip searching my child.
+BRANDON GAMBEL: And I have no idea what's going on, but my mother does.
+My mother is like, you’re not strip-searching my child.